-Transgender Queenslanders will be able to stay married when they declare their gender on their birth certificate, thanks to new legislation passed by the state parliament.
+Transgender Queenslanders can stay married when they declare their gender on their birth certificate, thanks to legislation passed by parliament.

-“Previously any Queenslander who has undergone sexual reassignment surgery had to divorce their partner to have their gender equality recognised,” Attorney General Yvette D’Ath said.
+“Previously any Queenslander who has undergone sexual reassignment surgery had to divorce their partner to have their gender equality recognised.

 “This is not a cost or a consequence any law of this state should impose on members of our community.”

-Brisbane trans woman Roz Dickson told QNews she had been unable to change her gender on her birth certificate while being married to her wife of 28 years, Kathy.
+Brisbane trans woman Roz Dickson told QNews she has been unable to change her gender on her birth certificate while being married to her wife of 28-years, Kathy.

-“When I transitioned to live as a woman I became happier in myself, a more fulfilled and content person to live with and a better parent to our young children,” she said.
+“When I transitioned to live as a woman I became happier in myself, a more fulfilled and content person to live with and a better parent to our young children.

 “This law means I can finally change my birth certificate to reflect who I am.”

-Miles Heffernan, Director of Litigation at Discrimination Claims, said the reforms were sensible.
+Miles Heffernan, Director of Litigation at Discrimination Claims, called the reforms “sensible”.

-“It really is just common sense, I mean how absurd that someone would be made to get a divorce, just so their birth certificate can accurately reflect their gender,” he said.
+“How absurd is it that someone must get a divorce just so their birth certificate can accurately reflect their gender.